rieckpil/progmot/content/post/giving-my-first-talk.md

 It was clear that I didn't want to perform any live coding on stage for my first talk.
 That's why I included all code examples as screenshots.

-For the slide design, I tried to balance text-only and graphical slides (including memes) to keep the talk exciting.
+For the slide design, I tried to balance text-only and graphical slides (including memes) to keep the talk exciting as I already knew I'll be the second last speaker on Friday.

+The talk was about a journey and our lessons learned from optimizing our integration test setup and reducing the overall build time by 50% from 26 to 12 minutes.

 The common thread throughout my talk was about the "Broken Windows Theory" (link wikipedia).
 While this theory comes from the criminological area, it can be applied to almost everything.
 In short, this theory describes that rural areas where there's much litter on the ground, damaged cars, rundown houses, the likelihood that similar _crime_ happens is more likely than in a neighbourhood where everything is spotless.